yannpoupon/kiso-testing/docs/tools/xray.rst

                                       [optional][default value: None] Required when creating a new test execution ticket;
                                       optional when updating an existing one.
-  --merge-xml-files                   Merge all the xml files to be send in one xml file --help                              Show this message and exit.
+  --merge-xml-files                   Merge all the xml files to be send in one xml file --not-append-test-results, -na      Do not append new test keys from the .xml(s) to the updated test execution,
+                                      only overwrite already existing ones --help                              Show this message and exit.